DavidNTompkins/cog-musicgen-infinite/README.md

 # This is a fork
 This is a fork of replicate's cog-musicgen repo.
 Replicate offers cloud finetuning for musicgen models.
-What they don't mention very clearly is that they also use Cog, an open-source tool that they developed.
-So while you can download the model after, it appears you can only download in their format.
-Which is not compatible with audiocraft-infinity, etc.
+Unfortunately the created model  is only available in cog format.
+So while you can download the model after, you can't use it with existing UIs (i.e. audiocraft-infinity).

-That's pretty frustrating - Probably done just for ease on their end, they run a lot of models, etc. But it still is frustrating.

-I really want to be able to run these models locally for a longer duration.
-Here's me attempting to work their code to do that.

 # Cog implementation of MusicGen